noties/ScriptJava/README.md

 * **`java.text.*`**
 * **`java.io.*`**

+## Custom libraries
+Right now if there is a folder called `libs` inside execution directory, all jars that are inside it will be added to the script class path.
+Anyway you still need to import desired class first (here is no surprices).

 ## How it's done
 It's very naive implementation of parsing, but so far it strangely works :)